geoffhunter/gedcom-file-processor/README.md

 # gedcom_file_processor

 A utility to produce lists of individuals, families and children, from a GEDCOM format file.
-These lists are used by the FamilyTreeReporter, FamilyTreeWebsiteBuilder and FamilyTreeSplitter utilities.
+These lists are used by the gedcom-reporter, gedcom-website-builder and gedcom-splitter utilities.

 Overview